getporter/azure-plugins/README.md

 ### Blob

-The `instance-storage.azure.blob` plugin stores records of your bundle instances in Azure Blob Storage.
+The `azure.blob` plugin stores records of your bundle instances in Azure Blob Storage.

 1. Open, or create, `~/.porter/config.toml`.
 1. Add the following line to instruct Porter to use the azure blob storage plugin

     ```toml
-    instance-storage-plugin = "azure.blob"
+    storage-plugin = "azure.blob"
     ```

 1. [Create a storage account][account]